The best street food markets and food halls in London

 Mercato Metropolitano, Elephant and Castle

-Mercato Metropolitano’s name might suggest that this food hall is all Italian.
+What: Mercato Metropolitano’s name might suggest that this food hall is all Italian.
 Actually, the name comes from the market's first location in Milan, and Mercato has over 40 traders serving up global food.
 While there is plenty of Italian food (artisanal pizza, pasta and Italian craft beer just to name a few), there is also Vietnamese, Venezuelan, Japanese, Uzbek and more.
 There are multiple cocktail bars and beer stalls, a huge covered outdoor area, an on-site microbrewery and even a hidden music theatre.
-And, when it first opened in 2016, it was London’s first sustainable community market.
-Located in Elephant and Castle, not far from the station, this is one of south London's biggest and best food halls.

 Bang Bang Oriental, Edgware

-Often referred to as ‘big enough to rival Chinatown’ or ‘the Now That’s What I Call Music! of Asian Dining’, this oriental food hall has a serious amount of choice (24 kiosks, to be exact), as well as 450 seats.
+What: Often referred to as ‘big enough to rival Chinatown’, this oriental food hall has a serious amount of choice (24 kiosks, to be exact), as well as 450 seats.
 Taste Malaysian nasi goreng from Coconut Tree, Japanese Okayodon from Ichiban, Chinese dumplings from Xi Home and much, much more.
-The only catch when it comes to Bang Bang oriental is that it’s not quiute as central as the other halls and markets on this list.
+The only catch when it comes to Bang Bang Oriental is that it’s even remotely as central as the other halls and markets on this list, but it's worth the hike to Colindale.

 Mercato Mayfair, Mayfair

-The second member of the Mercato family, Mercato Mayfair is housed in a Grade-I listed church on North Audley Street.
+What: The second of four Mercatos (the others being in Canary Wharf and Ilford), Mercato Mayfair is housed in a Grade-I listed church on North Audley Street.
 The two-floor space is home to authentic global cuisine, including artisanal gin, bao buns, pad thai, pizza and more.
 It also boasts a rooftop terrace, wine cellar and community space in the basement.
 There are even free music classes and performances for all ages, with the aim of making jazz and opera available to local families.
 Walk-ins are welcome, although booking is recommended for larger groups.

-Where: St Mark’s, North Audley Street, London, W1K 6ZA
+Where: St Mark’s, North Audley Street, W1K 6ZA

 Seven Dials Market, Covent Garden

-Seven Dials was street food incubator KERB’s first step indoors.
+What: Seven Dials was street food incubator KERB’s first step indoors.
 This glass-roofed, airy space in Covent Garden is home to a range of up-and-coming vendors.
 Downstairs, you’ll find communal tables and street food, while upstairs is more countertop cafés.
-Vegans can chow down at Club Mexicana, cheese-lovers can enjoy the world’s first cheese conveyor belt at The Cheese Bar, and carnivores can enjoy nose-to-tail BBQ delights at From The Ashes.
+Burger fans can chow down at Mother Flipper, cheese-lovers can enjoy the world’s first cheese conveyor belt at Pick & Cheese, and there's plenty on the dessert front too courtesy of Soft Serve Society, Wheelcake Island and more.
 Drinks-wise, Bar Nana serves up tropical cocktails and Gipsy Hill beers, while the Chai Guys serve authentic cups of aromatic tea.
 There’s even a bookshop!

 Kingly Court, Carnaby

-Kingly Court is a three-floor, alfresco food court in the heart of Carnaby.
+What: Kingly Court is a three-floor, alfresco food court in the heart of Carnaby.
 Well, there are three floors to the untrained eye.
 Actually, there is a fourth floor below ground, which is home to the tube station-themed speakeasy Cahoots.
-On the ground floor, you’ll find the main communal eating area, with staple restaurants like Shoryu Ramen, Pizza Pilgrims and The Good Egg.
+On the ground floor, you’ll find the main communal eating area, with staple restaurants like Shoryu Ramen, Korean Dinner Party and Pizza Pilgrims.
 One up, you’ll find some lesser-known gems like Señor Ceviche, which specialises in Peruvian-Japanese fusion.
-Ascending further still, you’ll find Imad’s Syrian Kitchen, more foodie favourites and even a yoga studio.
+Ascending further still, you’ll find Imad’s Syrian Kitchen, Darjeeling Express, more foodie favourites and even a yoga studio.

 Peckham Levels, Peckham

-Another big hitter in the street food game, Market Hall offers over 200 dishes across its two (soon to be three) prime locations.
-Each hall is different, so we recommend checking out both (and the Canary Wharf one when it opens).
-However, they all have a bar, delicious food traders, plenty of communal seating and great transport links.
+What: Another big hitter in the street food game, Market Hall offers over 200 dishes across its three prime locations.
+Each hall is different, so we recommend checking them all out, but they all have a bar, delicious food traders, plenty of communal seating and great transport links.
+You'll find the excellent DF Tacos and Gopal's Corner (a delicious sister site to Roti King) at all three locations.

 The best outdoor food halls in London